antonholmquist/jason/README.md

 ### Create from a reader (like a http response)

-Create a instance from a net/http response.
+Create value from a io.reader.
 Returns an error if the string couldn't be parsed.

 ```go
 v, err := jason.NewValueFromReader(res.Body)